Chronic Pain

 DIAGNOSIS & TESTS

-Telling your healthcare provider about your pain will help them find the right treatment for you.
-Tell your healthcare provider where the pain is, how bad it is and how often your pain occurs.
+Your healthcare provider may ask you about your medical history.
+Describing your pain will help your healthcare provider find the right treatment for you.
+Tell them where the pain is, how bad it is, and how often it occurs.
 Also talk about what makes the pain better or worse.
+Your healthcare provider may do a physical exam and may run tests to help determine the cause of your pain.

-Your healthcare provider probably will ask you about your medical history, do a physical exam, and may run tests to help determine the cause of your pain.
-Your healthcare provider will also review other health problems you may have (such as breathing problems and heart conditions) because these may keep you from doing some types of therapy.
+They may also review other health problems you may have (such as breathing problems or heart conditions).
+These could keep you from doing some types of therapy.
 Your healthcare provider may also ask if you have had any problems with sleep, mood, or anxiety.

 TREATMENT

 Medicines used for chronic pain include pain relievers, antidepressants, and anticonvulsants.
 Different types of medicines help people who have different types of pain.
-Your healthcare provider usually will recommend long-acting medicines for constant pain.
+If your healthcare provider recommends an over-the-counter pain reliever, read and follow the instructions on the box.
 Short-acting medicines treat pain that comes and goes.
-If your healthcare provider recommends an over-the-counter pain reliever, read and follow the instructions on the box.
-If your healthcare provider recommends a prescription pain reliever, be sure to follow your healthcare provider’s instructions for how to take the medicine.
-Taking certain prescription pain relievers improperly may increase your risk for side effects or addiction.
+Your healthcare provider may recommend long-acting medicines for constant pain.

 FOR MORE INFORMATION